Important Notice:

 CRIPPLE TOM STILL SPEAKS!

 Some fifty years ago a young man in San Francisco read a Cripple Tom tract in a streetcar while on his way to work.
 As he read, the claims of Christ pressed heavily upon him, and he had to take his lunch kit and go to the back of the car where he could brush away his tears.
 Next day he quit his job and gave the rest of his life to holding forth the precious word of life.
 Thousands were saved through his labors.
-How about you, Christian friend?
-Can you now sit in ease and comfort, while the lost perish, and the suffering Savior pleads?

 "And that he died for all,